MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCategory.md

 ```

 ## DESCRIPTION
-The **Get-CMCategory** cmdlet gets configuration categories in Microsoft System Center Configuration Manager.
+The **Get-CMCategory** cmdlet gets configuration categories in Configuration Manager.
-Configuration categories offer an optional method of sorting and filtering configuration baselines and configuration items in System Center Configuration Manager and Configuration Manager reports.
+Configuration categories offer an optional method of sorting and filtering configuration baselines and configuration items in Configuration Manager and Configuration Manager reports.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.